shivangchopra11/InfyHack/README.md

 The functions perfomed by our ML/AI model are:

-1. Face Recognition - Using FaceNet and haar cascade
+1. Face Recognition - Using FaceNet and haar cascades
 2. Weapon and Skimming Device Detection - using Fast-RCNN
-3. Demo - of the object detection and multiple card transaction using face recognition
+3. Helmet and Sunglass Detection - using CNN and haar cascades

-An extension to this repo will be activity tracking using LSTM and CNN.
+An extension to this will be anomalous activity tracking using LSTM and CNN.

 ## Demo
 ![Alt text](https://github.com/shivangchopra11/InfyHack/blob/master/Demo.gif)